j-hui/fidget.nvim/README.md

 # fidget.nvim

 > **NOTE**: fidget.nvim will soon be completely rewritten.
 In the meantime,
-> please pin your plugin config to the `legacy` tag to avoid breaking changes
+> please pin your plugin config to the `legacy` tag to avoid breaking changes.

 Standalone UI for nvim-lsp progress.
 Eye candy for the impatient.